-Reviewing and discussing with management and the Company's independent auditors on a continuing basis the adequacy and effectiveness of the Company's system of internal controls over financial reporting as well as the Company's disclosure controls and procedures.
+Reviewing and discussing with management, the internal auditor and the Company's independent auditors on a continuing basis the adequacy and effectiveness of the Company's system of internal controls over financial reporting as well as the Company's disclosure controls and procedures.

 Appointing, compensating, terminating and overseeing the Company's independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
 The independent auditor will report directly to the Committee.